 When it comes to decorating a white interior, there's one rule Ford swears by for visual interest and warmth: texture.
 "A space can feel good and look nice in all white no matter what, but the texture is what makes it feel warm and inviting," she notes.
 "It can be anything—wood, brick, tile, molding, marble, cowhides, furs, cotton, silk, wool—it's all texture.
 These elements combined make a room feel special and alive.
 Small or large (room), the rule doesn't change."

-Picking the best white paint is a veritable minefield.
-But those subtle differences in shade can make a huge difference when you apply it to your wall.
+There are 50 shades to choose from, picking the best white paint is a veritable minefield.
 If you're unsure which one will work best for your space, Ford weighed in with some of her favorites:

 "You can get this one right off the shelf from Home Depot.
 My friends will write me constantly to ask which paint to use, and that's my forever suggestion.
 It's the perfect white, no tint, and it works well in high gloss and/or flat.
 I love it.
 And you don't have to think about it or mix it; it's sitting there waiting for you.
 I've done two of my houses top to bottom in this white."